 5. Include customer reviews

 Shoppers love to read what others consumers have to say about your product.
 Let them sort reviews by star rating as well as those deemed Most Helpful.
-Mind you, this only works well for products with lots of reviews.
+Mind you.
+This only works well for products with lots of reviews.

 6. Get creative

 In addition to standard filters such as price, or size, it’s a good idea to offer facets that give users other ways to shop.
-Think, of example, of including a Top 100 or target subgroups, i.e., Popular with Moms.
+Think, for example, of including a Top 100 or target subgroups, i.e., Popular with Moms.

 7. Let them expand/collapse

 Faceted search menus can get very detailed, and this can become overwhelming very quickly.
-To prevent this, it’s a good practice to use main categories with expandable sub categories that open and close, helping to simplify the navigation.
+To prevent this, it’s a good practice to use main categories with expandable sub categories that open and close, helping simplify navigation.

 8. Don’t show blank results

 If some of your products are not available in some of the colors or sizes listed, grey them out.
 Also, instead of a zero-results page, you can offer suggestions for similar items as an alternative.
-Do not leave your customer in a dead end.
+Do not leave your customer at a dead end.

-Switching to a faceted search navigation in your SuiteCommerce site will optimize performance and create a consumer-centric site, improving the overall shopping experience.
+Switching to faceted search navigation in your SuiteCommerce site will optimize performance and create a consumer-centric site, improving the overall shopping experience.
 Faceted navigation is flexible and powerful, but it can be complex to develop and maintain.
 To learn more about faceted search and how it can transform your online store, drop us a line and talk to our experts!